zsarge/zsarge.github.io/content/blog/juice-shop-injection.md

 According to the sqlite docs:

 > The schema table can always be referenced using the name "**sqlite_schema**", especially if qualifed by the schema name like "main.sqlite_schema" or "temp.sqlite_schema".
-But for historical compatibility, some alternative names are also recognized, including:
 >
 > &mdash; <cite><a href="https://www.sqlite.org/schematab.html">SQLite Docs</a></cite>